ivanmolto/cryptobattle/README.md

 ## What are Bonfida Domains

-Solana domains are a feature in the Solana blockchain that provides a human-readale way of identifying resources in the network.
+Solana domains are a feature in the Solana blockchain that provides a human-readable way of identifying resources in the network.
 Instead of using complex addresses, users can register and use domain names to represent their accounts, contracts, or services.
 This simplifies the process of sending transactions, accessing decentralised applications, and sharing information on the Solana network.

 ## Tech Stack